 This metaphor helps us to understand the essence of this approach.
 So on the one hand there is doing, on the other there is letting happen, on the one hand there is action, on the other there is passion (in the etymological sense of letting oneself being imprinted).

-All this is the applied phenomenological method, through which we can reach pure experience; therefore not the experience we usually deal with, which is mediated by the analytical and categorizing mind, but experience in its rawest form, that is in relational terms.
+All this is the applied phenomenological method, through which we can reach a relational dimension of experience which comes before "what can be said"; different from the one we usually deal with, which is mediated by the analytical and categorizing mind.

 In summary: the first phase, the active one, we can call it, as the ancient Greeks did, the epochè, the second, the receptive one, is the phase of the widening of the field of consciousness.